 - participating in the community

 - connecting an ethnic or language community group with the broader NSW community.

 Forough has been involved in the International Student Club since she began studying with us, becoming club president in 2016.
 In 2017, she was elected women’s officer for national peak international student body the Council of International Students Australia (CISA).
 In this role, Forough delivered the first CISA International Women’s Conference and continues to work hard to establish international student workshops on leadership and sexual assault.

 Outside university, Forough volunteers with several community organisations, including the St Vincent de Paul resettlement program and the Wagga Wagga City Library’s Language Cafe initiative.
 Forough also provides valued input at the Multicultural Council of Wagga Wagga’s informal cultural club meetings.

 Insight chatted to Forough about her background, her experience at Charles sturt and what winning the 2018 NSW International Student of the Year award means to her.

 I am from Eshkour, a small village located in south-east Iran.
 I am passionate about animals, especially livestock, and my involvement with animals and agriculture has been extensive and longstanding.

 I began my undergraduate degree in 2004, studying veterinary medicine in Iran.
 In my home country, veterinary medicine is a six-year course and a year-long Honours project – seven years total.
 After graduation, I worked as a research assistant in the Department of Biomedical Science at the University of Malaya for four years.
 At the same time, I completed the Master of Biomedical Science in 2015 at the same university.
-From there, I was awarded the Charles Sturt University Postgraduate Research Scholarship (CSUPRS) and the International Tuition Payment (ITP) Scholarship, which enabled me to pursue my PhD with CSU.
+From there, I was awarded the Charles Sturt University Postgraduate Research Scholarship and the International Tuition Payment (ITP) Scholarship, which enabled me to pursue my PhD.